Dynamitelaw/economicAgentSim/Docs/Coding/ProgramArchitecture.md

 ## Conection Network
 The **Connection Network** is how all agents in the simulation communicate with each other.
 Each agent has a single bidirectional connection with the connection network (this is a [multiprocessing pipe](https://docs.python.org/3/library/multiprocessing.html#pipes-and-queues)).
-Agents send and receive **NetworkPackets** via this connection, which the Connection Network routes to the destination.
+Agents send and receive [NetworkPackets](NetworkPackets.md) via this connection, which the Connection Network routes to the destination.

 For performance reasons, the Connection Network is also where the statics gatherer and all marketplaces are instantiated.
-* **Statistics Gather** - Snoops on network traffic and sends info requests to agents, in order to keep track of economic statistics.
+* **Statistics Gatherer** - Snoops on network traffic and sends info requests to agents, in order to keep track of economic statistics.
 * **Item Marketplace** - Acts a billboard where sellers can post listings for items that they're selling.
 * **Labor Marketplace** - Acts a billboard where employers can post job listings.
 * **Land Marketplace** - Acts a billboard where sellers can post listings for land they're selling.